Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Examples and information to open the children's eyes to what is happening
+Well - more aware of local issues

 Did the resource encourage new ways of thinking and talking about the value food?